mulllhausen/software-notes/debian7os-setup.md

     openssl genrsa -out myhostname.com.key -des3 2048

 enter a password. you will need this every time you restart your webserver. note that this file is never shared with anyone (not even the ssl certificate provider).

+some programs (eg postfix) do not work with a key that has a password. for these programs you must decrypt and save the password protected key file:

+    cd /etc/ssl/private
+    openssl rsa -in myhostname.com.key -out myhostname.com.unencrypted.key

 now generate the certificate signing request (csr) file